-A software switch allows new Simple Step motor control boards to use the old motions (see Powering up in the Old Motion Control State on page 56).
+A software switch allows new Simple Step motor control boards to use the old motions (see Powering up in the Old Motion Control State on page 46).
 This allows backwards compatibility with older software systems that cannot be updated to the new motion system.

-Current limits to the time base only allow a speed range from 1 sps to 15,000 sps (up to 30,000 sps in non-RTOS mode) in 1 sps increments.
-Firmware versions 105.xx and above have the prescaler option installed, allowing the user to prescale the 1 to 15K sps range from 1:1 to 255:1.
+Current limits to the time base only allow a speed range from 1 sps to 30,000 sps in 1 sps increments.
+Firmware versions 105.xx and above have the prescaler option installed, allowing the user to prescale the 1 to 30K sps range from 1:1 to 255:1.

-New Simple Step motor control boards also have a 400-character IEEPROM, which can be increased by 2K, 4K, 8K, or 16K.
+New Simple Step motor control boards also have a 2000-character IEEPROM.